derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/03/2023 16:16:18 : 3 Database Admins walked into a NoSQL bar.
+13/03/2023 16:18:45 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Number of days since I have encountered an off-by-one error: 0.
+How many programmers does it take to change a lightbulb?
+None, they just make darkness a standard.
 <!-- replace-with-joke ends -->